Buying property in Spain is a complete guide about the conveyancing process in Spain from local Property Law expert lawyers.

 Now, on with the guide!

-What information do i need before buying a second-hand property in spain?
+What information do I need before buying property in Spain that is resale?

 There are a number of legal issues that need to be considered when buying a property in Spain.